sparcs-kaist/new-ara-api/README.md

 After this, you should make the information in the `.env` file as environment variables for local run.
 (In development or porduction server, we do not use `.env` file.
 Rather, we use environment variables in `docker-compose.yml` file.)

 To make the make the information in the `.env` file as environment variables for local run, you can export each manually, or you can use the below command.
-Check the `Makefile`'s env command and revise it.
+Check the `Makefile`'s [env command](https://github.com/sparcs-kaist/new-ara-api/blob/master/Makefile#L32) and revise it.
 The command is written assuming you are using `~/.bashrc`.
 You might want to revise it to `~/.bash_profile` or `~/.zshrc` according to your settings.
 ```bash
 $ make env
 ```

-### :heart:Useful Commands:heart:
+### :heart: Useful Commands:heart:
-Most useful commands are already written in the `Makefile`.
+Most useful commands are already written in the [Makefile](https://github.com/sparcs-kaist/new-ara-api/blob/master/Makefile).
 Refer to the `Makefile` and try to understand and use them.

 ### Create and Migrate Database